simonoxen/plastimatch/doc/sphinx/getting_started.rst

 C/C++ Compiler (required)
 ^^^^^^^^^^^^^^^^^^^^^^^^^
 You will need a C/C++ compiler.
-If you are running Windows, we recommend Microsoft Visual Studio (Express or Full, 2005 or 2008).
-If you are running unix, we recommend gcc.
+If you are running Windows, we recommend Microsoft Visual Studio (Express or Full).
+Any version 2008 or higher should be fine.
 You can download the Microsoft Visual Studio Express compiler from here:

   http://www.microsoft.com/Express/

-Microsoft Visual Studio 2010 or 2012 are also fine, but you will not be able to use CUDA.

 On windows, you may also use the MinGW compiler.
+However, ITK does not support cygwin.

+On unix systems, either g++ or clang should be fine.
+For ITK 3.20, only g++ is supported.
+The clang compiler will work for newer versions of ITK.

 On OSX, you need the Xcode package, and you must also install the command line tools.
-For ITK 3.20.1, only g++ is supported.
-The clang compiler may work for newer versions of ITK, but this is not well tested.

-To invoke cmake using g++ instead of clang, do something like the following:
+If you wish to use g++ instead of clang, do something like the following:

   CC=/usr/bin/gcc CXX=/usr/bin/g++ ccmake /path/to/plastimatch/